NetCIL Client User Guide

 Data Entry – Inventory

-NetCIL Client application can manage correspondence with people and organizations whose address information is stored in its database.
-It takes full advantage of the mail merge and object-linking features that are a part of Microsoft Office.
-With NetCIL Client and Office you can configure correspondence in a variety of formats, target any group of people from within your database, and track the flow of information to those groups.
-When entering personal information into your database, select the preferred method of communication in the “Letter Format” dropdown box near the bottom of the Personal Information screen.
+With NetCIL Client and Microsoft Office you can configure correspondence in a variety of formats, target any group of people from within your database, and track the flow of information to those groups.
+When entering personal information into your database, select the preferred method of communication in the Letter Format dropdown box near the bottom of the People screen.
 The supported formats are audiotape, Braille, CD, letters in either standard or large print, and e-mail.
 The default is a standard letter.
 If the contact does not wish to receive correspondence, select None from the dropdown list.

 You can also generate an e-mail message to an individual from within the People form.
 If you have entered a valid address in the e-mail field, double-click the field, and if your workstation is properly configured, an e-mail message will be generated for you to edit.
 If you send the message, a record will be written to the individual’s history notes to indicate the time that the message was sent.
 If you are unable to generate an e-mail message, then your workstation mail system has not been properly configured.
 Contact your system administrator for further assistance.